campworkcoeman/campworkcoeman.org/_yrpevents/2025-03-01-cub-blizzard.md

 tag: cub-scouts
 ---

+Note: Reschedule from Feburary 22 due to icy conditions.

 Come out for this outdoor winter carnival!
 An event filled with winter activities that promote fun for the entire family.
 Scouts and family members will rotate through a series of age appropriate activities.

 Check-in starts at 9:00 AM, with closing at 4:00 PM.
 All participants must come dressed appropriately for the weather.
 Lunch will be provided.